cs543-team4/dist-dnn/README.md

 # Distributed DNN Deployment

-A framework for deploying a single model into the distributed environment.
+A simulator for deploying a single neural network model into the distributed environment.

-## TODOs
+## Instructions

-[ ] operation-level model split
-[ ] use *.pb rather than checkpoint for model save & load
+1. Run `train_and_save.py` to train a full model and save it in HDF5 format.
+2. Run `run_split.py` to generated split models.
+3. Run `final_inference.py` to wait server to generate final predictions.
+4. Run `trigger_inference.py` to start prediction by providing the input.